FirstHR

 Consider a part-time or fractional finance manager before a full-time hire, since many companies do not need full-time finance leadership until roughly the $25M revenue mark.

-A finance manager is often exempt under the executive or administrative exemption, but the duties test, not the title, decides it, so run the test before the offer.
+A finance manager is often exempt under the executive or administrative exemption, but the duties test, not the title, decides it, and several states set a salary floor above the federal $684 per week.

 Frequently Asked Questions